dj1ch/minigotchi/README.md

 The install guide is [here](INSTALL.md), now that I have put out releases.
 ####
 #### Languages
-The code is done in these langauges.
+The code is written in these languages.

 - C
 - C++